 The following diagrams illustrate some sample schedules generated by our implementation.
 The implementation was done completely in the Oz programming language [Sm 95, ST 95] using the embedded Tcl/Tk interface for the GUI parts.
 The diagrams encode time on the x axis and spatial distance between locations on a given path on the y axis.
-The width of the rhombi representing the trips encode the variance of traversal time for each track traversal.
+The width of the rhombi representing the trip's track traversals encode the headway for each individual trip on the given track.
 The angle of the rhombi sides encodes the speed of the train during the traversal with angles larger than 90° encoding trips moving in opposite direction.